Jouluna/RPA-Challenge-Fresh-news-2.0/README.md

 Despite these challenges, the project provided to be quite a learning experience in how websites behave these days, also a good intro into web scraping techniques and data extraction processes.
 Addressing the roadblocks required quite a few tries for solutions and meticulous attention to detail.

-But at the end, it was a fun.
+At the end, it was a fun.